 The following tuition rates are for 2023 – 2024 academic year* and apply to students enrolled in the stand-alone MPH program starting in Fall 2023.
 Returning students and dual degree programs with the MPH may have different tuition rates.

 The current academic year's cost of attendance budget (including not only tuition, but room and board, health insurance, books etc.) is available from the Office of Financial Aid.

 *Tuition rates and fees are effective as of July 2023.
 Note that program cost is set each academic year and typically increases a small amount from year-to-year.
 The Trustees of Tufts University reserve the right to change tuition rates or fees at their discretion.

 MPH students take a total of 14 full courses (42 credits total; each full-semester course is 3.0 credits) to earn their degree.

 To calculate your per-semester bill, you should multiply the number of courses you are planning to take by the tuition rates above.
 If you are planning to enroll full-time, you will take between 3 and 5 courses per semester.
 You should add the per-semester fees as well.

 To be considered half-time status (and therefore eligible for federal loans) you must enroll in at least 4.5 credits (1.5 courses) per semester.
 To be considered full-time status, students must enroll in at least 9 credits (3 courses) per semester.

 The Public Health Programs primarily provide financial assistance in the form of federal loans and work-study awards.
-There are a very limited number of merit-need based scholarships available each year to meritorious students.

 We strongly encourage you to submit a financial aid application as early in the application process as possible to allow adequate time for the Office of Financial Aid to process your application.
 Do not wait until you have submitted your application or receive an admissions decision to apply for aid, as this will delay your personal financial aid information.